Wandy Rodríguez: Texas Rangers

 On December 27, 2014, he agreed to a minor league contract with the Philadelphia Phillies.
 However, he failed his physical examination performed by Phillies' doctors, and subsequently signed a minor league contract with the Atlanta Braves.
 He was released on April 3.

 On April 6, 2015 Rodríguez signed a minor league contract with the Texas Rangers.
 On May 10, in a game against the Tampa Bay Rays, Rodriguez retired 15 straight batters to start the game.
 Adding on to his previous outing of 19 straight outs in his May 5 start in Houston, he set the Rangers franchise record for most consecutive batters retired with 34 straight.
-After a string of bad starts, Rodriguez was designated for assignment on July 29, and became a free agent on August 6.
+After a string of bad starts, Rodriguez was designated for assignment on July 29, and became a free agent on August 4.

 Kansas City Royals

 On August 16, 2015, Rodriguez signed a minor league contract with the Kansas City Royals.
+He was released on November 20.

-Second stint with the Astros
+Houston Astros (second stint)

 On January 26, 2016, Rodriguez signed a minor league deal to return to the Astros.
-He was released on April 11, 2016.
+He was released on April 5.